Darkest Dungeon: Gameplay

 In-game screenshot of a typical battle scene.
 The character in the foreground is performing her combat animation against the enemy party on the right.

 Darkest Dungeon is a roguelike role-playing game in which the player manages a roster of heroes and adventurers to explore these dungeons and fight the creatures within.
 Prior to entering a dungeon, the player can use facilities in the Hamlet, the game's "hub-town" near the mansion to manage a roster of heroes and inventory.
 The facilities can be used to cure heroes and reduce their stress, recruit new heroes, upgrade character stats, and buy new items.
-Each hero belongs to one of fifteen character classes, and has their own statistics and skills that can be upgraded over time.
+Each hero belongs to one of twenty character classes, and has their own statistics and skills that can be upgraded over time.
 If a hero dies while exploring a dungeon, that hero is lost for good.

 Once the player has completed preparations, they select four of their heroes to go explore a procedurally-generated dungeon.
 Combat encounters play out in a turn-based manner.
 A core element of Darkest Dungeon is its Affliction system, which indicates heroes' stress levels or resolves.
 A number of factors impact Affliction while in a dungeon, such as adventuring without food or light sources, witnessing the death or wounding of a fellow party member in battle, or from blights cast on them by enemies.
 Unchecked stress levels will gradually interfere with the behavior of the character, such as being frightened and unable to fight directly or acting without or against the player's direction.
 Allowing a hero to reach an extremely high stress level can cause them to have a heart attack, bringing them to the brink of death if not immediately tended to.
 Stress can be lowered while in a dungeon through camping offered at specific locations, or other restorative items, as well as when back in the nearby town.